drewsdata/chat_wser_splits/data_description.md

 The race starts at "olympic_valley".
 All "olympic_valley_time" values represent the start so they are in the format of "0:00:00" and all runners have the same position value of "1" at the start "olympic_valley_position".

 Consider all text values to be case insensitive.
 Force lower case on any text columns if necessary to compare values in those columns.

+If the "finish_time" column is null then the runner did not finish the race.
+This is the same as a DNF in the "time" column and "no buckle" in the "buckle type" column